About Me

 Rachel, who took her daughters to Australia

-from where they would return leaving her bones behind in the dry earth beneath the thirsty Queensland sky.
+from where they would return leaving her bones interred in the dry earth beneath the thirsty Queensland sky.

 I remember the lock of Rachel's hair,

-which I found in a little round tin.
+which I found in a little round tin inside a sewing box.

 'O'Mally,' she mutters, 'O' Mally.'

-No one in the family knows who he is but whatever Mae West is doing under her vest, I leave to whatever is left within her broken down mind.
+No one in the family knows this man but whatever Mae West is doing under her vest is a mystery best left unresolved.

-In my hands, I almost hold the yellow rose of Texas knowing I will be earwormed by the tune for the rest of the week.
+As I watch, I hold the yellow rose of Texas in my hand, knowing I will be earwormed by the tune for the rest of the week.

 Joan Bailey